 ETI score: 60

 Green: The project promotes the green transition quality through heat and electricity savings as a result of comprehensive residential buildings refurbishment.
-The proposed project is expected to improve the energy performance of old residential buildings by a minimum of 40 per cent compared to the baseline and comply with "Class C" energy performance.
+The proposed project is expected to improve the energy performance of old residential buildings by a minimum of 40 per cent compared to the baseline and comply with "Class C" energy performance as per local and EU regulations.
 The project also supports SMEs involved in buildings renovations, which are severely affected by the Covid-19 pandemic by offering revenue generating opportunities.

-VIPA is a national promotial institution set up by the Ministry of Finance of Lithuania in 2012.
-Among other energy efficiency programmes, VIPA manages grant and long-term debt financing, which are on-lent to apartment buildings' management associations to finance energy efficiency renovation works.
+INVEGA is a national promotial institution set up by the Ministry of Finance of Lithuania in 2012.
+Among other energy efficiency programmes, INVEGA manages grant and long-term debt financing, which are on-lent to apartment buildings' management associations to finance energy efficiency renovation works.

 EBRD Finance Summary